-There are more than 20 island nations in the Caribbean that tempt honeymoon couples and other romantics with natural beauty that includes extensive beaches, unlimited sun, tropical breezes, and exquisite sunsets.
+There are more than 20 island nations in the Caribbean that tempt honeymoon couples and other romantics with natural beauty including extensive beaches, unlimited sun, tropical breezes, and exquisite sunsets.
 With a wealth of romantic and all-inclusive hotels, fascinating cultures, and adventures on land and sea, they offer a respite from the everyday.
-What's the best Caribbean island for a honeymoon?
-Each country — and every couple — is different.
-To help you decide what's right for you, discover what distinguishes these most popular Caribbean islands.

 01 of 10

-One of the prettiest and less touristy islands in the Caribbean, St. Lucia is known for its majestic geographical feature, the Grand Piton mountains.
-Whether you hike them, swim in their shadow, photograph them, or simply admire them from your hotel room, Gros and Petit Piton give the island a magical, otherworldly aura.
+One of the prettiest and least touristy islands in the Caribbean, St. Lucia is known for its majestic Grand Piton mountains.
+Whether you hike them, swim in their shadow, photograph them, or simply admire them from your hotel room, Gros and Petit Piton give the island a magical, otherworldly look.

-Hotels for couples in St. Lucia range from popular all-inclusives along the beach such as Sandals Regency La Toc Golf Resort & Spa and Sandals Grande St. Lucian to luxury hotels including romantic Anse Chastanet (pictured) and contemporary Jade Mountain, all adept in the art of pleasing couples.
+Hotels for couples in St. Lucia range from popular all-inclusives along the beach such as Sandals Regency La Toc Golf Resort & Spa and Sandals Grande St. Lucian to luxury hotels including the romantic Anse Chastanet and the contemporary Jade Mountain.

 02 of 10

 Fewer than 200 miles from Miami's coastline, the Bahamas is an easy-to-reach destination that travelers can access by plane, cruise ship, even marine taxi.
-Several of the country's 700 islands could be considered a best Caribbean island for a honeymoon.
-On the larger islands, Nassau and Freeport are the main shopping areas but the beaches and activities at its excellent resorts are an even bigger draw.
+Several of the country's 700 islands can be considered a best Caribbean island for a honeymoon.
+The larger islands, Nassau and Freeport, have the main shopping areas but the beaches and activities at the excellent resorts are an even bigger draw.

 03 of 10